An organization that meets the following requirements may make application for creation of a specialty plate representing that organization:

 Submit Application to Create an Organizational Plate

-Applications for specialty license plates will be accepted from organizations on an on-going daily basis on and after January 1, 2010.
-Upon receipt of an application the Department will acknowledge the receipt or request any additional information that is required.
-Certification or denial of the applications will occur on a quarterly basis (March, June, September, December).
+Applications for creation of a new specialty license plate may be submitted to the Department at any time.
+Upon receipt of an application the Department will acknowledge the receipt or request any additional required information.
+Certification or denial of an application will occur within four weeks of submission.

 The initial 250 applications must be for the consecutively issued alpha/numeric combinations assigned by the Department of Motor Vehicles.
 After receipt of the initial 250 applications and public offering of the plates, plates may be ordered with an available message of the applicant's choosing.